Activities in Dunedin

 1. See Amazing Wildlife on the Otago Peninsula

 Let’s start with an activity that appeals to most: discovering the unique wildlife of the Otago Peninsula.
 This peninsula extending from Dunedin city not only offers spectacular scenery but is the habitat of New Zealand sea lions, fur seals, royal albatross, little blue penguins, yellow-eyed penguins and wading birds.
 There are various tour operators taking visitors from Dunedin to the peninsula, showcasing the wildlife that inhabits the shores, each in their own unique way.
-Check out tours with Elm Wildlife Tours, Iconic Tours, Back to Nature Tours and Tourworks NZ for more information.
+Check out tours with Elm Wildlife Tours (more info on Viator and Tripadvisor), Iconic Tours (on Viator and Tripadvisor), (on Viator and Tripadvisor) and Tourworks NZ (on Viator and Tripadvisor for more information.

 2. Check Out the Otago Museum

 Rain or shine, a must-visit attraction in Dunedin is the Otago Museum.
 The free-entry museum showcases an impressive array of art, culture and natural history exhibitions.
 One of the best ways to get acquainted with the museum is on the Treasures of the Otago Museum Guided Tour, which gives you the opportunity to dive deeper into the 1.5 million relics on display with your museum guide.
+Learn more about guided tours of the Otago Museum on Viator and Tripadvisor.
 See more activities like this in our 11 Things to Do in Dunedin on a Rainy Day.

 3. See Picture-perfect Arches at Tunnel Beach